On the Other Side of Hedge Fund Equity Trades

-Hedge funds earn positive ex-post abnormal returns and avoid negative abnormal returns when trading against highly-diversified low-turnover institutional investors (quasi-indexers).
+Hedge funds earn positive ex-post abnormal returns and avoid negative abnormal returns on their equity portfolios when trading in the opposite direction of highly-diversified low-turnover institutional investors (quasi-indexers).
 This pattern is pronounced for short- and long-term holding periods, as well as if trading is conditional on return predictability associated with well-known market anomalies.
-It seems to be driven by the preference of quasi-indexers for liquid, high-market beta stocks, which tend to exhibit low future abnormal returns.
+It seems to be driven by the preferences of quasi-indexers for liquid, high-market-beta stocks, which tend to exhibit low future abnormal returns.
 Trading against other institutional investors or non-institutions does not result in abnormal performance for hedge funds.

 Keywords: Institutional Trading, Alpha, Market Beta, Market Anomalies, Quasi-Indexers, Hedge Funds